brenmcnamara/Infindi/QA.md

 - Test Steps:
   - Start from logged-in account
   - Click on the "ADD ACCOUNT" button on the bottom
-  - Select the search bar and type in the search bar
+  - Select the search bar and type something in it
 - Expected Result:
   - Expected to see the search shrink to providers relevant to the text search

+**Provider Search is Maintained During Page Switches**
+- Test Steps:
+  - Start from logged-in account
+  - Click on the "ADD ACCOUNT" button on the bottom
+  - Select the search bar and type something in it
+  - Click the back button on the top left to return to the home page
+  - Click on the "ADD ACCOUNT" button again
+- Expected Result:
+  - The text that was entered in the provider is remembered after enginering the page
+  - The list of providers is relevant to the text search

+### Provider Linking

  **Successful Link with a Yodlee Provider**
  - Test Steps: